Screened as part of 2024

 After a failed escape attempt, the girls and their cohort of renegades are shipped off to the rugged, isolated former leper colony Ōtamahua (Quail Island).
 We follow the rebellious trio through etiquette classes and lessons in the virtues of British colonisation, but doom sets in when they catch a glimpse of the dead-of-night discipline being performed against those who act up.
 With nothing left to lose, the girls begin plotting their escape.

 This vivid debut from Josephine Stewart-Te Whiu (Ngāpuhi, Te Rarawa) is a riotous middle finger to colonial tyranny, a fierce feminist anthem with a wicked sense of humour, and a potent portrait of friendship and solidarity.
-Co-written by filmmaker and New Yorker cartoonist Maddie Dai and executive-produced by Taika Waititi, We Were Dangerous is a vibrant ode to adolescent anarchy and chosen family from a cast and crew of thrilling new Aotearoa filmmaking talent.
+Written by New Yorker cartoonist Maddie Dai and Stewart-Te Whiu, and executive-produced by Taika Waititi, We Were Dangerous is a vibrant ode to adolescent anarchy and chosen family from a cast and crew of thrilling new Aotearoa filmmaking talent.

 The film premiered to packed screenings at SXSW 2024 where it was awarded the Special Jury Award for Filmmaking in the Narrative Feature Competition.
 In awarding the prize the Jury stated, “We Were Dangerous, a spirited and affecting tale of female rebellion at a 1950s New Zealand reform institution for so-called delinquent girls, heralds the arrival of an exciting new filmmaking talent in Josephine Stewart-Te Whiu.
 Her feature film directorial debut confronts a sobering and all-too-relevant history with a sly sense of absurdity and the camaraderie of its three young leads, played by Erana James, Nathalie Morris and Manaia Hall.”
 This award adds to Stewart-Te Whiu’s impressive resume including the Māori Screen Excellence Award from the New Zealand Film Commission alongside her fellow Waru filmmakers in 2018, and New Zealand’s Best 2021 Best Film Award (jointly awarded) and Auckland Live Spirit of The Civic Award for When We Were Kids at NZIFF 2021. — Amanda Jane Robinson